kasbuunk/fp/notes/exercises.md

 T3.5
 Functions in general cannot be checked for equality, because of the halting problem.
 It would lead to a contraction.
 It may be feasible if the types are known in advance and possibly other constraints are at place to make the functions less powerful.

+W3.1

+- `7` is an expression and a value of a Num type class.
+- `7 + 3` is an expression, not a value, and evaluates to the value 10 of a Num type class.
+- `7 + x` is an expression, not a value, that evaluates the value equal to x + 7, which will be of a Num type class.
+If x is not of a Num type, then a type error will occur during evaluation.
+- `double x + 7` is an expression, not a value, and will evaluate to the value equal to x * 2 + 7, which will be of a Num type class.

+W3.2
+Types play two roles in a functional programming language.
+They eliminate a class of programming errors, due to type mismatches.
+As such it constrains variables to be of a certain (intended and meaningful) type in the context of the expression and not of other values that may lead to unexpected results the expressions were not inteded for.
+And they allow the programmer to be more explicit in intent, so people and the compiler is aided in reasoning about the program.